Comprehensive Dog & Cat Dental Care

 Routine pet dental care is an important aspect of your cat's and dogs' oral and overall health.
 However, most pets actually don't receive the oral hygiene care they need to keep their teeth and gums healthy throughout their life.

-At our Delaware County veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.
+At our Morton veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.

 We also make a point of providing dental health education to pet owners about at-home dental care for their pets.